Switch up your appetizer or healthy snack game with these Air Fryer Kale Chips. They're healthy, crunchy, and ready in just 3 easy steps!

 1. This kale keeps covered in the fridge for 3-4 days.
-It reheats best on low in a toaster oven for about 1.5-3 minutes, depending on the strength of your oven.
+It reheats best on low in a toaster oven or air fryer for about 1.5-3 minutes, depending on the strength of your oven or air fryer.

 Amount Per Serving Calories 127Total Fat 11gSaturated Fat 2gTrans Fat 0gUnsaturated Fat 8gCholesterol 0mgSodium 237mgCarbohydrates 7gFiber 2gSugar 2gProtein 2g